 At first, try our breakfast routine before a short run.
 If it suits you, then try it out before longer runs until you feel comfortable with a nutritional strategy you can use on your marathon day.
 The information in this article is appropriate not just for right now, while you are immersed in your marathon preparation, but also for the weeks and months after the marathon.
 For now, though, focus mainly on the choices mentioned in the article like muesli, oatmeal, and whole-grain toast.
 These foods will give you an enduring energy base for your long runs.
 If you run very early in the morning, make sure your portions are not too big.
 For example, you may want to go with a small portion and add a piece of banana.

 Many marathons start between 7:00 am and 9:00 am so you may want to eat a good and well-prepared breakfast on the morning of your race.
 The Boston Marathon starts at 10:00 am, but of course your specific starting time depends on which wave you are assigned.
 By that time you may have been up for many hours, so make sure you have eaten properly to be well-nourished right from the start.
 Each person’s needs are different so try various strategies.
-The months ahead should give you enough time to find out what works best for you before a long run.
+The time ahead should give you enough possibilities to find out what works best for you before a long run.
 And you can find nutritional suggestions for the last few hours before your marathon in the article “Two Days before the Marathon.”
 Click the bookmark “Nutrition” and scroll to paragraph 5: “On race morning, the same rule… .”

-I am sending my best wishes to all of you, together with my hopes you may enjoy a wonderful holiday season and some great training runs…
+I am sending my best wishes to all of you, together with my hopes you may enjoy many great training runs on always happy trails…

 Stay warm and healthy, and keep running!